YMCA Camp Abnaki

 Abnaki staff, photos, + store

 Can you tell me about the staff?
 Each member of our staff is hired after extensive interviews and multiple background checks.
-Counselors are chosen for their understanding of boys, emotional maturity, and moral values.
+Counselors are chosen for their understanding of children, emotional maturity, and moral values.
 Every staff member serves as a positive role model for youth and we take seriously the responsibility we have.
 Staff are recruited from around the country and around the world, providing campers with an opportunity for an intercultural experience.

 Our staff participate in an intensive, 10-day staff training program which includes instruction in group dynamics, skill development, behavior management, safety, and much more.
 In keeping with adopted policies of the YMCA, all staff also receive training in how to prevent, identify, & report incidents of child maltreatment.
 All aquatic programs and activities are supervised by trained certified life guards.